qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 ### Visual Architecting Process

-In 2019 I attended the Software Architecture workshop from Dana Bredemeyer and learned about the Visual Architecting Process by [Ruth Malan](https://ruthmalan.com/) & Dana Bredemeyer](http://bredemeyer.com/).
-They have lots of goodness to share about architecture and I really recommend this course.
+In 2019 I attended the Software Architecture workshop from Dana Bredemeyer and learned about the Visual Architecting Process by [Ruth Malan](https://ruthmalan.com/) & [Dana Bredemeyer](http://bredemeyer.com/).
+They have much to share about architecture and I highly recommend this course.

 One of the concepts I learned related to this post is four levels of architecture: Meta Architecture, Conceptual Architecture, Logical Architecture and Execution Architecture.
 A picture from the notes I took during the course: